 Step 1: Create a Clear Service Plan

 Before you even quote a price, outline exactly what the client wants.
+Clearly specifying each cleaning task in your service plan ensures that all client expectations are met.
 Do they need daily trash removal, bathroom cleaning, or just occasional deep cleans?
 Having a service schedule will make sure you:

 Step 2: Visit the Facility and Take Notes